Fall 2026 Enrollment Calendar

-Enrollment periods are determined by class standing as specified in the table below.
-Pre-enrollment periods begin at 7:30 a.m.
-Eastern Time and end at 11:59 p.m.
-Eastern Time (unless noted otherwise).
+Enrollment dates are determined by class standing.
+Unless noted otherwise, enrollment periods begin at 7:30 a.m. and end at 11:59 p.m.
+Eastern Time.
 Add/drop starts at 9 a.m.
 Eastern Time.

 Important Dates and Forms